faizaslam11/Airbnb-clone/README.md

 ### Yo guyz! check this Airbnb clone!
 https://airbnb-clone-54a3f.web.app/
-Leave a comment if you have any question or issue!
+Leave a comment or mail me on faizaslam11@gmail.com if you have any question or issue!

 ## I used Firebase for Hosting and Javascript in development!